Thermoelectric coefficients of two-flavor quark matter from the Kubo formalism: Numerical results

 The dependence of the conductivities $\sigma$ and $\tilde{\kappa}$ on $T$ and $\mu$ was plotted and discussed in detail in Ref.~\cite{Harutyunyan2017}.
 These quantities were shown to decrease with increasing temperature for arbitrary values of the chemical potential, as a result of the broadening of the spectral functions.
 The same argument also holds for Eq.~\eqref{eq:sigmaQfinal}.
 In particular, they all diverge in the vicinity of the Mott temperature, because in the limit $T\to T_M$ the decay cross section of the mesons tends to zero, as a result of which the spectral functions transform into $\delta$-functions and lead to infrared divergence in Eqs.~\eqref{eq:sigmafinal}--\eqref{eq:kappafinal}.

 Figure \ref{fig:Q_temp} (a) shows the temperature dependence of the modulus of thermopower $-Q$ for constant values of the chemical potential.
-As $Q$ is given by the ratio of two correlation functions \eqref{eq:sigmaQfinal} and \eqref{eq:sigmafinal}, their dependencies on the spectral functions, as well as the divergencies in the vicinity of the Mott temperature, are almost completely cancelled.
+As $Q$ is given by the ratio of two correlation functions \eqref{eq:sigmaQfinal} and \eqref{eq:sigmafinal}, their dependencies on the spectral functions, as well as the divergencies in the vicinity of the Mott temperature, are almost completely canceled.
 As a result, $Q$ depends weakly on the microscopic interactions and has thermodynamic nature.
 We find that $-Q$ increases almost linearly with increasing temperature.
 Approximating the integrands in formulas \eqref{eq:sigmaQfinal} and \eqref{eq:sigmafinal} as $pA_v\simeq \vep A_0\gg mA_s$, we obtain the following simple approximation: \bea Q\simeq \frac{3(\bar{\vep}-h)}{5eT}\simeq -\frac{7\pi^2 T}{25e\mu}, \eea where $\bar{\vep}$ is the average characteristic quark energy.
 The second approximation is applicable in the case where $T\gtrsim\mu$, where $h\simeq 7\pi^2 T^2/15\mu\ge \bar{\vep}$~\cite{Harutyunyan2017}.
 In this regime, the absolute value of the thermopower increases linearly with temperature, in good agreement with the results shown in Fig.~\ref{fig:Q_temp}.
-From Eq.~\eqref{eq:Q_estimeate}, we also see that $Q$ is negative at small to moderate values of $\mu$, but becomes positive at larger values of $\mu$, which are not considered here.
-It is worth noting that the increase of $Q$ with temperature in our model contrasts with the results of Refs.~\cite{Dey2020,Singh2025,Shaikh2025,Rath2025}, where a perturbative QCD treatment within the Boltzmann equation framework was employed.
-However, we find very good agreement, both qualitative and quantitative, between our results for the thermopower and those of Ref.~\cite{Abhishek2020}, which employed the same NJL model with quark–meson scattering above the Mott temperature, but used Boltzmann theory for weakly coupled quasiparticles to compute the transport coefficients.
+From Eq.~\eqref{eq:Q_estimate}, we also see that $Q$ is negative at small to moderate values of $\mu$, but becomes positive at larger values of $\mu$, which are not considered here.